zephyrtronium/xirho/img/README.md

 # xirho/img

 This directory contains example xirho systems and their rendered outputs.
-Each of these systems was adapted by hand from a template in Apophysis 7X.
+The disc julian, grand julian, and spherical gasket were adapted by hand from templates in Apophysis 7X.
+The Sierpinski gasket is a well-known IFS.
+Splits-elliptic was adapted from [Fiery-Fire and SaTaNiA's Apophysis tutorial](https://www.deviantart.com/satania/art/Tutorial-Splits-elliptic-150422119).

 ## Disc Julian